How do I book an appointment?

-My time is valuable, and I have far fewer appointment cancellations when I have a 50% deposit.
-The deposit is non-refundable, but you may reschedule using the same deposit as long as you give me a heads up at least 24 hours before your appointment.
-48 hours notice or more is preferred so I have the option to book someone else in your time slot.
+My time is valuable, and I have far fewer appointment cancellations when I have a deposit.
+The deposit is non-refundable, but you may reschedule using the same deposit as long as you give me a heads up at least 48 hours before your appointment.

 How far in advance do I need to book?

 I accept bookings up to 24 hours in advance but prefer a week’s notice.
 Sometimes my schedule is booked out three weeks or more in advance and thus you would need to book a month in advance to get the date and time you’re looking for.
 Fridays and Saturdays routinely book up weeks in advance.
-For special events such as Keystone Conference, I suggest booking as soon as you know you will be attending as I booked up three months in advance for Keystone 2015 and am 2/3 booked for Keystone 2016 as of March 2015.
+For special events such as Keystone Conference, I suggest booking as soon as you know you will be attending as I booked up a year in advance for Keystone for the 2017, 2018, 2019, and 2020 years.

 What are my options for a deposit?